graphql-js/graphene/ARCHITECTURE.md

 Not just because of the willing of a more stable long-term solution, but also because it will lead to ease the integration and use of GraphQL.

-# Graphene-JS
+# Introducing Graphene-JS

 Today, I'm presenting a revamped version of Graphene-JS.
-Which would make much easier to integrate in your current js architecture, by just... by just using decorators.
-This way you can reuse the data types you were using before, in the same fashion you do with your models on MobX or TypeORM.
+Designed to ease the integration of GraphQL in your current js architecture, by just... **by just using decorators**.

+This way you can **reuse the data types** you were using before, in the same fashion you do with your models on MobX or TypeORM.

 Is.
 That.
 Simple.